robertocarroll/robertocarroll/_journal/2015-05-01-useful-code-snippets.md

 * Note: As of 2016 I am using https://github.com/tj/n for Node version stuff.
 * `nvm alias default node` set alias to node itself to avoid updating the default alias along with node version updates later on.
 * `nvm alias default` version, eg `nvm alias default 0.12.7` sets the default node version in your shell.
 Then verify that the change persists by closing the shell window, opening a new one, then: node --version.
+* If you want to update to latest stable version (lts - recommended for most users), then you should run: nvm install lts/* --reinstall-packages-from=node.
+After that you can cleanup your versions with nvm uninstall [old version].
+You can list all installed versions with nvm ls

 ## Smart quotes
 * `Single opening - alt + ]`